 Don’t miss this easy pumpkin bread recipe!
 This quick bread is full of flavor and is moist with tender crumbs.
-The ingredients are a few, and this pumpkin bread comes together in no time.
+The ingredients are a few and come together in no time.
 This recipe is packed with flavor from the pumpkin and the spice.
-It’s quick, delicious, and I promise that you’ll enjoy every slice.
-I share other substitutes and tips to make this fall baking a hit!
+It’s quick and delicious, and I promise you’ll enjoy every slice.

-Pumpkin Puree – To save time, use canned pumpkin puree (not pumpkin pie filling).
+Pumpkin Puree – Use canned pumpkin puree (not pumpkin pie filling).
 I have used canned and freshly made pumpkin puree and couldn’t find any difference in taste.
-If you wish to make homemade pumpkin puree, you’ll find the steps in how-to make your pumpkin puree recipe.

 All-purpose flour – Do not go for cake flour here; you need all-purpose flour for this recipe.
 The pumpkin puree adds a lot of moisture to the pumpkin bread, which might turn the bread made of cake flour into soggy bread.

-Pumpkin spice – I made my pumpkin pie spice mix, and it was a hit, follow my recipe for a balanced flavor, or you can use your favorite pumpkin spice mix.
+Pumpkin spice – I made my pumpkin pie spice mix, and it was a hit.
+You can also use your favorite pumpkin spice mix.

 Sugar – You might get tempted to use brown sugar, but I won’t suggest it.
 Brown sugar has moisture, and this cake is already moist because of the pumpkin puree.
 Go for fine white sugar.

 Butter and cooking oil – I have used butter and oil to add flavor and moisture to the bread.
-The butter will add richness and taste, and the oil will allow me to refrigerate the pumpkin bread without the fear of it going dry.
+The butter will add richness and taste, and the oil will allow me to refrigerate the pumpkin bread without fearing it going dry.